bodkan/admixr/README.md

 functions that completely abstract away the need for “low level” configuration of individual ADMIXTOOLS programs, allowing the user to focus on the analysis itself.

-It achieves this by automatically generating all configuration files, running ADMIXTOOLS commands and parsing their outputs “behind the scenes”", extracting only useful information and presenting it in the form of a simple R dataframe for downstream analyses.

 ## Installation instructions